 There’s been plenty of doom and gloom content about COVID-19—and rightfully so.
 This is a serious problem that won’t be disappearing any time soon.

 But we need to look beyond the current news cycle and think about what happens when we come out the other side of this pandemic.
-While the immediate future of work may seem bleak, trends in remote work and remote hiring can alleviate unemployment pressure over the long term and offer some light at the end of this tunnel.
+While the immediate future of work may seem bleak, trends in a remote work culture and remote hiring can alleviate unemployment pressure over the long term and offer some light at the end of this tunnel.

 The Short-Term Impact of COVID-19